Edward Lawry Norton

 His areas of active research included network theory, acoustical systems, electromagnetic apparatus, and data transmission.
-A graduate of MIT and Columbia University, he held nineteen patents on his work.
+A graduate of the Massachusetts Institute of Technology and Columbia University, he held nineteen patents on his work.

-Edward L. Norton is best remembered for development of the dual of Thevenin's equivalent circuit, currently referred to as Norton's equivalent Circuit.
+Edward L. Norton is known for development of the dual of Thevenin's equivalent circuit, currently referred to as Norton's equivalent circuit.

+Biography

+Edward Lawry Norton served as a radio operator in the United States Navy from 1917 to 1919.

+He attended the University of Maine for two years before transferring to the Massachusetts Institute of Technology, where he received a Bachelor of Science degree in electrical engineering in 1922.
+He received a Master of Arts degree from Columbia University in 1925.

 He was interested in communications circuit theory and the transmission of data at high speeds over telephone lines.
-Norton began his telephone career in 1922 with the western Electric Company's Engineering Department (which later became Bell Laboratories).
+Norton began his telephone career in 1922 with Western Electric's engineering department, which later became Bell Laboratories.

-Biography

-He attended the University of Maine for two years before transferring to M.I.T. and received a S.B. degree (electrical engineering) in 1922.
-He received an M.A. degree from Columbia University in 1925.
+Edward Lawry Norton was one of the founders of the Acoustical Society of America at the Bell Laboratories Building in New York City on December 27, 1928.

+After the World War II, Norton worked on the circuits for the Nike missile control system.

+In 1962, he was named an Institute of Radio Engineers fellow.

+In 1963, Norton retired after serving as a head of the High Speed Data Terminals Department at Bell Lab in Holmdel Township, New Jersey.